Snow on the Sahara: Release and promotion

 Au nom de la lune was released in France on 24 June 1997 by Columbia Records.
-The English version was released afterward in 33 countries worldwide under two title, Snow on the Sahara and Anggun, with various artworks and track listings.
+The English version was released afterward in 33 countries worldwide under two titles, Snow on the Sahara and Anggun, with various artworks and track listings.
 In Japan, the album was released in late 1997 with three additional tracks from the French version ("La Neige au Sahara", "De Soleil et d'ombres" and "La Rose des vents") while in Indonesia, the album was released with the song "A Rose in the Wind" was recorded in Indonesian, titled "Kembali" and "By the Moon" was replaced with its French original version, "Au nom de la lune".
 The album was released in North America with "Memory of Your Shores" and interludes on the original version were omitted.

 Anggun took about three years to release and promote the album across the globe.
 She toured the United States for about nine months.
 "On the Breath of an Angel" was used as the soundtrack of American television series Passions (1999) and television film The Princess and the Marine, both of which were broadcast on NBC.
 "A Rose in the Wind" also became the theme song of National Basketball Association (NBA) and was included on its 1999 compilation album I Still Love This Game!: NBA Commemorative Collection.
 "Snow on the Sahara" was also used as the soundtrack for an international marketing campaign launched by the Swiss watchmaker Swatch.